Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 but maximizing on A.I. developments, while the time is still ripe, should mostly back up the United States for future problems.

 **The A.I.
 IPOs are icy daggers to the back of mad bulls and gamblers.** That is my hypothesis.
 It could be worse, in terms of appearances.
 It could go like a sledgehammer being dropped on a skull (yikes, how barbaric).
-During these years of the A.I. boom, anyone that has kept up with the daily personalized newsfeed on
+During these years of the A.I. boom, anyone that has kept up with their daily personalized newsfeed on
 "A.I.
 A.I" will have probably discovered more than just one or two jacka**** with their phony marketing, insincere academics, pseudo-profound "prophets of truth."
 A lot of that activity will come down with the A.I.
 IPOs.
 The descent after the climax should normalize these changes spurred by this so-called "Fourth Industrial
 Revolution."